atarr3/campvideo-data/README.md

 #### General

 All packages except for CUDA and cuDNN can be installed with a package manager, such as ``apt-get``.
 Be sure to download the appropriate version.
-CUDA and cuDNN can be installed following the instructions for your platform [here](https://docs.nvidia.com/cuda/) and [here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html).
+CUDA and cuDNN can be installed following the instructions for your platform [here](https://docs.nvidia.com/cuda/) and [here](https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html), respectively.

 #### R
 Most packages can be installed from within the R environment via